 The 7-Step Framework for Financial Mastery #

-Step 1: The Mindset Shift - You’re the CEO of Your Finances #
+Step 1: The Mindset Shift - You’re the boss of Your Finances #

-Before you touch a single dollar, you’ve gotta adopt the right mindset.
-You’re not just a passive observer watching money come and go.
-You’re the active manager.
-The boss.
-The CEO.
+Before you touch your money, you have to adopt the right mindset.
+You’re not just passively observing money come and go.
+You’re actively managing it.

 This means taking 100% ownership of your financial decisions and outcomes.
-Yeah, it sounds intimidating at first.
-But here’s the secret: it’s also incredibly empowering.
+It sounds intimidating at first.
 You commit to learning about money, even when it feels scary or complicated.
-Because you’re worth it.

 Step 2: The Financial Snapshot - Know Exactly Where You Stand #